exploitsecurityio/DVRPi/README.md

 2. **Access the Console:**

-  - Upon connecting, you should see the Pi’s boot output, followed by a login prompt:
+  - Upon connecting, you should see the Pi’s boot output, followed by a automatic login prompt:

     ```
     Debian GNU/Linux 12 DVRPi ttyS0
-    DVRPi login:
+    DVRPi login: (automatic login)
     ```

   - The DVRPi firmware is configured to provide a root shell without a password, so you’ll be logged in directly as **root:**